Notifiarr/dockwatch-wiki/docs/pages/misc/logins.md

 - Add `admin:password` to the file and save it (change this to your login)
 - For multiple logins, drop a line and add another `admin:password`

-There are [settings](/pages/settings/logins) to limit the amount of login failures and the timeout length for failed logins
+There are [settings](/pages/settings/logins) to limit the amount of login failures and the timeout length for failed logins.